JakobOpresnik/QuantumCircuits/README.md

 I also tested IBM's remote 127-qubit quantum simulator, using the IBM Kyoto backend provider

-see `porocilo.html` for the full report
+see `main.ipynb` for the full report